-- 8. The Following arguments were made by the Representative during the course of hearing: - It was contended that the Exchange had not solicited any information in writing as far as Regulation 3(b) of the Regulations was concerned.
-Further, there was no guidance available as to how brokers should submit the required information to the Exchange, in case the Exchange solicited the information directly from the broker. - 9.
+- Further, at the material time as referred to in the Show Cause Notice, the net sale position and the actual shares were in the name of M. Junaid Memon whereas the Show Cause Notice has been issued in the name of M. J. Memon Securities (Pvt.)
+Ltd. Therefore, the Show Cause Notice is invalid and no claim can be made against or any liability extended upon the Respondent - 8.
+The Following arguments were made by the Representative during the course of hearing: - The Representative asserted that they were in compliance with the requirements of Regulation 3 (b) of the Regulations as shares against excess sale were pledged with the Exchange. - 9.
 I have considered the contentions of the Respondent and the core issues raised therein and the same are addressed by me below: - In relation to the Respondents' contention that there has not been a violation of • Regulation 3(b) of the Regulations, it may be noted that Regulation 3(b) has two limbs.
 The first pertains to regulating the underlying mischief, i.e. to ensure that no member indulges in 'short selling' over and above the Rs.
 50 million threshold by providing that no member shall have a sale position in a particular scrip of more than Rs.
 50 million, unless (a) the actual shares sold over and above the aforesaid limit are deposited with the Exchange or (b) the broker gives documentary evidence that the shares are lying in CDC or with some bank or DFI to the satisfaction of the Exchange.
 The second pertains to complying with the reporting requirement / action to be taken by each broker, every time that a broker exceeds the Rs.
 50 million threshold, i.e. by either depositing the shares or providing documentary evidence for same.
 Therefore, it will follow that the reporting requirement / action is an independent obligation under Regulation 3(b) and is meant to ensure that there is no 'short selling' by placing on the broker an obligation to deposit shares or provide documentary evidence for same.
 Failure by a broker to comply with the above would infer that the Broker has indulged in 'short selling'.
 Therefore, the fact that at the material time (i.e. when a member had taken a sale position in a particular scrip of more than Rs.
 50 million), the Respondent did not deposit shares or provide documentary evidence, and only did so subsequently at the request of the Commission, resulted in non-fulfilment of Regulation 3(b).